tuanvnguyen/R-book/README.md

 </tbody>
 </table></p>

-## Online Courses from Professional Nguyen V.Tuan
+## Online Courses from Professional Nguyen Van Tuan

 You can find out the courses about R-Book on [Youtube](https://www.youtube.com/results?search_query=nguyen+van+tuan)